Rawang in Myanmar (Burma)

 Religion

-The mass movement of the Rawang in Myanmar to Christ is one of the great mission stories of the twentieth century.
-It is said that when the Morse family started ministering to them there were no Rawang Christians, but by the time they were forced to leave Burma in the 1960s there were just a few old men who were not believers.
+A mass movement to Christ among the Rawang in Myanmar is one of the greatest mission stories of the 20th century.
+It is said that when the Morse family started ministering to them there were no Rawang Christians, but by the time the Morses were forced to leave Myanmar in the 1960s there were just a few old men who were not believers.

 Christianity